Barkingside tube station: History

 As part of the 1935–1940 "New Works Programme" of the London Passenger Transport Board the majority of the loop was to be transferred to form the eastern extensions of the Central line.
 Although work commenced in 1938 it was suspended upon the outbreak of the Second World War in 1939 and work only recommenced in 1946.
 Steam train services serving Barkingside were suspended on 29 November 1947 and electrified Central line passenger services, to Central London via Gants Hill, finally commenced on 31 May 1948.
 The line from Newbury Park to Hainault through Barkingside had been electrified for empty train movements to the new depot at Hainault from 14 December 1947.

-The station today
+Design

 Barkingside station, with the GER ornate canopies still in place.

 The station contains two platforms, one for each direction.

 Few alterations took place to the station upon transfer to the Underground.
 Barkingside station is a "Grade II" listed building, marking it as a structure of architectural significance.
 Probably designed under the direction of W. N. Ashbee, the GER architect, it is dominated by a substantial brick building, surmounted by a cupola.
 The interior is notable for the fine hammerbeam roof to the ticket hall.
 Both platforms retain the ornate canopies with the "GER" initials still visible in the bracketry.

 The station has toilet facilities, and a waiting room on the Westbound platform.

-Services and connections
+Location

+It is located on the eastern edge of Barkingside (a district of Ilford) in east London at the end of a cul-de-sac off Station Road (which is itself a cul-de-sac).